 3. That caregivers don’t need support groups, too.
 If you can, find a support group for caregivers in your area.
 It gives caregivers a chance to air complaints, share triumphs and ask questions with others who can relate.

 4. That caregivers don’t need breaks.
 Caring for a loved one can, of course, be rewarding.
 But after a day of monitoring medications and scheduling appointments, stress takes its toll.
 Family caregivers are at risk of declined health and depression symptoms.
-It’s hard to fit in, but practicing self-care makes a difference.
+It’s hard to fit in, but practising self-care makes a difference.

 5. That Parkinson’s caregiving is ever predictable.
 Parkinson’s disease manifests differently in everyone, and the symptoms can vary from day to day.
 The unpredictable nature of the disease can make caregiving more difficult.

-In Australia each of the State Parkinson’s Organisations provide support services for people living with Parkinson’s and their carers and they may be able to refer supporters to relevant support groups.
+In Australia, each of the State Parkinson’s Organisations provide support services for people living with Parkinson’s and their carers and they may be able to refer supporters to relevant support groups.
 To access this support call 1800 644 189.
-Alternatively you can make contact via the Parkinson’s Australia website.
+Alternatively, you can make contact via the Parkinson’s Australia website.